Monkeypox in NZ - what Kiwi experts say you need to know

-The Ministry of Health and an infectious disease expert have reassured the public that monkeypox is a safely manageable disease, after the first case was detected in New Zealand tonight.
+The Ministry of Health and infectious disease experts have reassured the public that monkeypox is a safely manageable disease, after the first case was detected in New Zealand tonight.

 The infected person is in their 30s, and in isolation at their Auckland home after recently returning from overseas travel in a country with reported cases of monkeypox, the ministry said in a statement just after 7pm.